TuansHuynh/Website-Shop/README.md

 ```
 to install node_modules

-If you want to run this project, must must:
+If you want to run this project, you must:
 ```js
 npm run dev
 ```